Most Chinese consumers have likely never heard of SenseTime. But depending on where they live, it might be looking at their faces several times a day.

 Apart from being a customer, China’s government has also played a pivotal role in helping SenseTime, Xu explains, by providing it access to data.
 SenseTime claims to have a training database of over 2 billion images—many publicly available training databases top out at 10 million images.
 According to Xu, at least some of this data comes from various government agencies, which provide it to SenseTime to help the company train its algorithms.
 For example, Xu says that it’s working with a branch of the Shenzhen government to train its algorithms against the city’s existing recorded video surveillance footage—though he says that any information directly linking a face to a personal ID is off limits, and that SenseTime cannot “extract” this data for its own use internally.

 Data is the foundation for building algorithms that power machine learning tools.
 Many of the advances in artificial intelligence worldwide stemmed from ImageNet, a public database that now consists of more than 13 million images that companies from all over the world have used to train their image-recognition capabilities.
-In China though, government bureaus at various levels collect an extraordinary amount of data.“If you have access to the government data, you have all the data from all Chinese people… you have almost all the data in the world.”
+In China though, government bureaus at various levels collect an extraordinary amount of data.

 “The government has the largest data set,” he explains.
 “If you have access to the government data, you have all the data from all Chinese people, all the data from BAT [Baidu, Alibaba, and Tencent, China’s three main internet giants]… you have almost all the data in the world,” he says, exaggerating.
 He adds, “More importantly, the original data has been encrypted, which means nobody can do reverse engineering to recover the original data.”